 Program Description

-Picture yourself in the beautiful natural setting of Pinewoods Camp, immersed in glorious English dance, music, and song — for a full week of fabulous fun!
-English Week welcomes all to a warm and enthusiastic community, sharing our delight and encouraging all to participate.
-Join us for an unforgettable week of music, dance, friendship, and joy, in the magical environment of Pinewoods.
+Picture yourself in the beautiful natural setting of Pinewoods Camp, immersed in glorious English dance, music, and song for a full week of fabulous fun!
+English Dance Week welcomes all to a warm and enthusiastic community, sharing our delight and encouraging all to participate.

-The biggest problem at English Week?
+The biggest problem at English Dance Week?
 Wishing you could be in two (or three) places at once!
-Choose among five daily sessions of country dancing, three of display dance (longsword, morris, and rapper), and three instrumental music workshops.
-You’ll also be tempted by Balfolk, Community Singing, the Big Themes Seminar, and an ever-changing array of One-Shot sessions each afternoon.
+You’ll choose among seven daily sessions of country dancing, several display dance styles (longsword, morris, and clog), and multiple music workshops.
+You’ll also be tempted by singing, a seminar for leaders, and an ever-changing array of one-shot sessions each afternoon.

-Even if there were no classes, just spending a week with our amazing staff would leave you exhilarated (and perhaps exhausted).
-Be sure to leave space for extra-curricular activities –including chocolate tasting, ceilidh dancing, afternoon parties, and late-night shenanigans.
+Even if there were no classes, just spending a week with our amazing staff would leave you exhilarated.
+Be sure to leave space for extra-curricular activities including chocolate tasting, ceilidh dancing, afternoon parties, and late-night shenanigans.

 Dance ’til you drop